How To Pay Off $10,000 in Credit Card Debt

 Expert Verified

 Having a large amount of debt on a credit card can be overwhelming.
-Carrying $10,000 in debt can take years to clear if you're making minimum payments.
+Carrying a $10,000 balance can take years to clear if you're making minimum payments.
 However, strategies like creating a budget, debt consolidation, and debt settlement can make debt repayment easier, more cost-effective, and faster.

 If you're wondering how to pay off $10,000 of credit card debt, taking specific actions to address the debt can help you before things spiral out of control.
 Fortunately, there are several debt relief strategies that can help.